Venezuela: Natural Landscape

 Maracaibo Basin Region

 The Maracaibo Basin is located between the high Andean ranges in the country's northwestern corner.
 Lake Maracaibo, a large shallow tidal estuary, is near its center.
-The region is hydrocarbon-rich and is one of the main oil-producing regions of the country.
+The region is hydrocarbon-rich and is one of the country's central oil-producing regions.

 Guyana Region